akmayank94/ai-engineering-roadmap/week1/day5/README.md

 ---

+# Next Day is about -

+Prompt Engineering , Stay Tuned 🔥

+---

 # 🔑 Key Takeaway

 This project demonstrates a complete AI engineering workflow—from reading real-world documents to extracting structured data, evaluating candidates with an LLM, and ranking applicants automatically.